modelica/MA-Bylaws/MA-Project-Template.md

   - *Every member has one vote.*

+  - *Every member needs to sign the MA CLA or a project CLA.*

   - *A person applying for project membership must have already actively contributed to this project.
 This requires usually to have attended at least two project meetings in the last 12 months.*

   - *Membership is approved at a project meeting with a simple majority of the votes submitted (according to § 14 of the MA Bylaws).*